Catheter - urine; Foley catheter; Indwelling catheter; Suprapubic catheters

 - Surgery on the prostate or genitals

-- Other medical conditions such as multiple sclerosis, spinal cord injury, or dementia
+- Other medical conditions such as multiple sclerosis, spinal cord injury, dementia, or other operations

 In most cases, your provider will use the smallest catheter that is appropriate.